schilkp/schilkp.github.io/projects/FetsNCrosses.md

     <a href="/assets/img/fetsncrosses/route.jpeg">
         <img src="/assets/img/fetsncrosses/route.jpeg" width="70%">
     </a> <br>
     A close-up of some of the routing on the main board.
-Click to enlarge.
 </center>
 <br>